 If you enjoyed this article, be sure to repost it to social media and recommend this blog to your friends.
 You’ll also want to subscribe so you’re notified immediately when each new mind-expanding and vibration lifting article is posted!

 My latest book proposes alternative views on human history, extraterrestrial involvement, and societal manipulation.
 We explore ancient civilizations, discovering lost technologies and hidden truths about humanity’s past and future potential.
-My research suggests that remnants of advanced technologies exist worldwide and challenges the accepted historical narrative that minimizes our connection to these civilizations.
+My research suggests that remnants of advanced technologies exist worldwide.
+These remnants challenge the accepted historical narrative that minimizes our connection to these civilizations.

 This book advocates for expanded consciousness and challenges societal norms imposed by a controlling elite.
 I also include over 250 full color images.
-I dare say, anyone who reads it with an open mind will have their beliefs about ancient and contemporary history challenged!
+I dare say, anyone who reads it with an open mind will have their beliefs about ancient history challenged!
+Their views on contemporary history will be challenged too.
 This is not only a book about manipulated history, but also about how our beliefs shape our current reality.

 Thank you in advance for supporting the cause of full disclosure! – Daniel